Assessing Coherency and Consistency of Code Execution Reasoning by Large Language Models: Threats to Validity

 \section{Threats to Validity}

-\textbf{External Validity.} The first threat is whether our results can be generalized to other experimental settings (other models and benchmarks).
-To mitigate this threat, we selected LLMs of different sizes and training strategies, and our tool is publicly available to evaluate code execution simulation of LLMs across other benchmarks.
-As prior research suggests, we expect the LLMs' code reasoning abilities to degrade as subjects become more complex, making it infeasible to draw meaningful conclusions from the results.
+\textbf{External Validity.} We selected LLMs of different sizes and training strategies, and our tool is publicly available to evaluate LLM code-execution simulations on other benchmarks.
+We expect code reasoning abilities to degrade as subjects become more complex~\cite{liu2025real}.

-\textbf{Internal Validity.} LLMs' nondeterminism poses a threat to the internal validity of our results.
-To mitigate this threat, we repeated the experiments per program across multiple tests and evaluated the reasoning generalizability through a novel consistency metric.
-Our results may be affected by potential bugs in implementing the \approach.
+\textbf{Internal Validity.} To account for nondeterminism, we repeated the experiments per program across multiple tests and evaluated the reasoning generalizability through a novel consistency metric.
+Results may be affected by implementation bugs.
 To address this threat, we thoroughly tested the pipeline (prompting models and processing responses) and cross-checked the results for correctness.

-\textbf{Construct Validity.} One construct validity threat is the mismatch between the datasets used by \approach and \reval. \reval only studied a subset of \heval ($85$ out of $164$ programs), while we evaluated LLMs in all the programs.
+\textbf{Construct Validity.} \reval only studied a subset of \heval ($85$ out of $164$ programs), while we evaluated LLMs in all the programs.
 For the common programs, the selection of tests was also not consistent.
 To mitigate this threat, in comparing the \reval and \approach, we recompute the incremental consistency of \reval for the programs and test inputs that overlap with \approach.